kentjliu/finish-sound/README.md

 # finish-sound

-**Current Release**: 0.1.4
+**Current Release**: 0.2.0

 `finish-sound` is a simple, silly Python package that plays a sound when your code finishes executing.
-Specifically, it will be one of four random voices saying `"Your code is finished running!"`
+By defualt, it will be one of four random voices saying `"Your code is finished running!"`

 ## Demo
 For your convenience, we have provided a Google Colab Notebook with which you can use to follow along: